1. Home

 This enables our clients to decide on whether or not all users require ‘Admin’ level access or whether some or most can be restricted.

-It is important to remember that Admin users can see and edit everything within the system, including updating your overall account Settings, whilst the default permissions for new Internal users are that they:
+It is important to remember that Admin users can see and edit everything within the system, including updating your overall account Settings, whilst the default permissions for new Internal users are:

 • Can see all Bookings